educational

 3. The ‘death penalty’: TMF.
 If a processor shuts you down due to excessive fraud attempts, they may place your business and your personal name on the dreaded MATCH (Member Alert to Control High-Risk Merchants) list, formerly known as the TMF.
 Once you are on this blacklist, obtaining a new merchant account becomes nearly impossible.

-For high-risk merchants, any one of these issues can be fatal.
+For high-risk merchants, these issues can be fatal.
 This is why card testing is a silent killer.
-It doesn’t just steal money; it attacks the very infrastructure that allows you to accept payments.
+It doesn’t just trigger revenue loss; it attacks the very infrastructure that allows you to accept payments.

 Unfortunately, you cannot rely solely on your payment processor to catch every single carding attempt.
 By the time a request hits the gateway, you may already be liable for the authorization fee.
 You need to stop bots before they strike.
 Below are some methods for protecting your checkout against AI bots without killing your conversion rates.